 Lindsey does a great job of explaining how posing and perspective impact your portrait results.
-If you're into portrait photography and looking to gain some insight for better posing, then I highly recommend this book.
+I highly recommend this book if you’re into portrait photography and looking for insight for better posing.

 If you are a visual learner, you can find Lindsay Adler courses on Creative Live, where she has several courses on posing.

 Lindsay Adler has 47 courses on CreativeLive.
 She's one of my favorite instructors with a gift for posing, creative lighting, and imaginative scenes.
 She has several courses on posing, lighting, and different photography techniques.

 If you're interested in learning portrait photography, she's at the top of her game and a great resource for education.

 8: Snapshot Mentality